f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 This article is a work in progress

-This aritcle will provide a guidance and configurations for a base HTTP-LB with recommended settings from field teams that have worked with customers to deploy thousands of HTTP LB's and related objects includingsetting for origin pools, health checks, base security, timeouts, etc...
+This aritcle will provide guidance and configurations for a base HTTP-LB with recommended settings from field teams that have worked with customers to deploy thousands of HTTP LB's and related objects includingsetting for origin pools, health checks, base security, timeouts, etc...

 Prerequisite
 ------------------

-Minimun requirements needed for this environment:
+   * Distributed Cloud HTTP LB configuration
-   * Im using a Distributed Cloud Site configured with the Secure Mesh Site Version 2 (SMSv2).
-You can use a general site or SMSv1 Legacy Site as well.
+   * Origin Pool

 Step-by-Step Guidance